MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 GPU coin emission

-A separable reward track under design: home GPU miners submit hash-based proofs to earn newly-issued supply on a published schedule.
+A separable reward track: home operators submit hash-based proofs to earn newly-issued supply on a published schedule.
+The CPU reference miner (qsdmminer) and the friendly console front-end (qsdmminer-console) ship today; the CUDA production miner is gated on external audit.
 Mining never proposes blocks, never orders transactions, and can halt with zero effect on chain liveness.

 HARD GUARANTEE